<?xml version="1.0" encoding="UTF-8"?>

 <entry>

-<link rel="alternate" href="https://weadorehim.com/blog/request-substitutes-for-multiple-dates-via-text" />
+<link rel="alternate" href="https://weadorehim.com/blog/set-a-default-commitment-reminder-time" />

 <author>